 Delving into Google Analytics has become a fun little exercise this time of year.
-As always, I’m a bit baffled at which articles do well, and yet again, some of the older articles do very well.
+As always, I’m a bit baffled at which articles do well.
+Yet again, some of the older ones do.
 From this, I can draw two conclusions about readers of Sophie’s World:

 - You’re interested in places off the beaten path, especially in Eastern Europe.
 That’s as it should be – part of this blog’s focus is the world’s curious corners.

 Let’s get on with it.

 The Svalbard archipelago continues to fascinate.
 At number 13, this post about Longyearbyen – at 78° N, the most northerly town in the world – remains popular also in 2013.

 … just barely surpassed by this article of the only remaining Russian settlement in the Arctic, also in Svalbard.

 Moving on to the world’s curious corners, the capital of Macedonia drew readers’ attention and interest.

 Back in the northern world – albeit only as far north as at the Arctic Circle this time, you seemed to enjoy my summery road trip in Northern Norway.
 I was quite taken back myself at the beautiful scenery I encountered every step of the way.
 It would have been practically impossible to take bad photos.

 Curious corners and the Arctic aside, you’re interested in Italy.
 And food.
 But then who isn’t…

 Back to the quirkier corners of Eastern Europe, another article that remains popular is about what to do if you – for some peculiar reason – have only 24 hours in the capital of Ukraine.
 I want to see more of Kiev and surrounds, and I wouldn’t be at all surprised if a Ukrainian opportunity showed up in 2014.